-Our mission is to find practical methods for hard coordination problems that arise in multi-robot and multi-agent systems.
+Our mission is to develop solutions for collective intelligence in multi-robot and multi-agent systems.
 This research brings in methods from machine learning, planning and control, and has numerous applications, including automated transport, logistics, environmental monitoring, and search & rescue.

 University of Cambridge

 William Gates Building

 Cambridge, CB3 0FD